Rui-San/LAPR2_2023_2024/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of registered vehicles
+* Vehicle and Check-up data for confirmation
 * Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)